storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 > [!NOTE]
 > When a request is retried the plugin applies the delay to all pending requests made with the same `HttpClient` instance.

+### Caching

+> [!IMPORTANT]
+> Caching is only implemented for the Content Delivery API.

+Responses from the Content Delivery API contain the `Cache-Control` and `ETag` headers, to respect these, the plugin installs the [`HttpCache`](https://ktor.io/docs/client-caching.html) plugin and configures a shared in-memory cache.

+This means subsequent requests for the same resource will be served from the cache instead of making a network request.

 ### Content negotiation and serialization

 The plugin installs the [`ContentNegotiation`](https://ktor.io/docs/client-serialization.html) plugin and configures the [JSON serializer](https://ktor.io/docs/client-serialization.html#register_json).
 The JSON serializer is configured to [ignore unknown keys](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/ignore-unknown-keys.html) and the content type of request bodies are automatically set to `application/json`.